Main Claire's Itchy Feet logo

 Belize Packing Advice

-Belize has a subtropical climate which means it can get very hot and humid there, especially on the mainland.
+Your travel to Belize will make you realize that Belize has a subtropical climate which means it can get very hot and humid there, especially on the mainland.
 I would suggest packing outfits that are casual and comfortable, like summer dresses, shorts, and tank tops.
-If you’re visiting a beach destination, you should also bring swimwear, sandals or flip-flops, a beach towel, sunglasses with UV protection, and sunscreen, preferably one that is reef-friendly.
+If you’re visiting a beach destination in this Belize tourism, you should also bring swimwear, sandals or flip-flops, a beach towel, sunglasses with UV protection, and sunscreen, preferably one that is reef-friendly.

-Are you planning on doing some hiking?
+Are you planning on doing some hiking in your Belize vacation?
 Don’t forget to bring comfortable clothes and shoes that are well-suited for the jungle.
 My suggestion would be to bring a pair of trail runners instead of hiking shoes because they’re lightweight and more suitable for tropical climates.
 I also recommend bringing a light rain jacket or poncho in case you get caught in a downpour.
+Traveling to Belize will be more enjoyable if you prepare well right?

 Last but not least, you should absolutely bring mosquito repellent!
 Due to Belize’s humid climate, the country, unfortunately, has mosquitos year-round.